Self-mediation of runaway electrons via self-excited wave-wave and wave-particle interactions

-\textbf{Strong slow-X mode drive and its parametric decay at short time scale.---} Based on the dispersion analysis, the high-energy runaway tail ($p/m_ec\sim30$) can drive waves through $n=-1$ anomalous Doppler resonance not only on the whistler branch \cite{Liu2018prl, Fülöp2006pop} but also on the slow-X branch \cite{Komar2012JPhCS,Pokol2014PhPl}.
+\textbf{Strong slow-X mode drive and its parametric decay at short time scale.---} Based on the dispersion analysis, the high-energy runaway tail ($p/m_ec\sim30$) can drive waves through $n=1$ anomalous Doppler resonance not only on the whistler branch \cite{Liu2018prl, Fülöp2006pop} but also on the slow-X branch \cite{Komar2012JPhCS,Pokol2014PhPl}.
 Here the resonance condition reads

-where $\omega_{ce}>0$.
+where $\omega_{ce}<0$ for the negative charge.
 For $\theta=40^{\circ}$, the maximum growth rate for the slow-X branch is $\sim4\times 10^{-3}\omega_{pe}$, much higher than the whistler branch $\sim10^{-5}\omega_{pe}$.
-As shown in the Fourier space at very early time $t\omega_{pe}<5000$ in Fig. \ref{slowx_fourier_decay}, the amplitude of slow-X waves in the red box has grown large, with even nonlinearly generated higher harmonics that have multiples of $\omega$ and $k$~\cite{shivamoggi2012nonlinear_waves_book}.
+As shown in the Fourier space at very early time $t\omega_{pe}=5000$ in Fig. \ref{slowx_fourier_decay}(a), the amplitude of slow-X waves in the red box has grown large, with even nonlinearly generated higher harmonics that have multiples of $\omega$ and $k$~\cite{shivamoggi2012nonlinear_waves_book}.

-Once the strongest forward propagating slow-X mode grows to a large amplitude, it can go through parametric decay to produce two pairs of lower frequency modes (e.g., see Fig.~\ref{slowx_fourier_decay}), including forward whistler waves.
-Specifically, the strongest slow-X wave (blue star, $\omega=0.86\omega_{ce}=1.58\omega_{pe},kd_e=2.16$) parametrically decays into two pairs of wave groups (red or green triangles).
-The red triangles include a low frequency whistler wave ($\omega\sim0.07\omega_{ce}=0.13\omega_{pe},kd_e\sim0.35$), and a high frequency slow-X wave ($\omega\sim0.8\omega_{ce}=1.47\omega_{pe},kd_e\sim1.88$) near the parent wave.
+Once the strongest forward propagating slow-X mode grows to a large amplitude, it can go through parametric decay to produce two pairs of lower frequency modes (e.g., see Fig.~\ref{slowx_fourier_decay}(a)), including forward whistler waves.
+Specifically, the strongest slow-X wave (blue star, $\omega=0.86|\omega_{ce}|=1.58\omega_{pe},kd_e=2.16$) parametrically decays into two pairs of wave groups (red or green triangles).
+The red triangles include a low frequency whistler wave ($\omega\sim0.07|\omega_{ce}|=0.13\omega_{pe},kd_e\sim0.35$), and a high frequency slow-X wave ($\omega\sim0.8|\omega_{ce}|=1.47\omega_{pe},kd_e\sim1.88$) near the parent wave.
 The green triangles can also produce whistler waves at higher $\omega$ and $k$ ($kd_e\sim1-2$).
 These parametric decay processes are much faster than the whistler modes directly driven by the runaways, i.e. the primary whistler modes.
 These daughter whistlers observe high amplitude and broad spectrum.

 We will explore the runaway dynamics in the momentum space over pitch $\xi$ and momentum $p$.
 The diffusion direction of runaway electrons in the local momentum space by an individual resonant wave (satisfying Eq.~(\ref{res_condition})) can originate from the directional gradient of the runaway distribution $f(p,\xi)$ as $\hat{L}f$, where